Gaspard II de Coligny: Paris

 Hoping not to waste the initiative of the attack, Condé decided to starve Paris into submission, hoping he could capture the king in this more involved fashion.
 The rebels quickly captured several strategic points around Paris from Charenton-le-Pont to Argenteuil to tighten his grip on the capital.
 Confident in his position, he negotiated with the crown aggressively, demanding the repeal of all taxes established since the time of Louis XII the expulsion of all Italian financiers and the free exercise of religion.
 The crown was uninterested in these terms, and began assembling its forces in the city to break out.
-Coligny and La Noue were sent by Condé to intercept recruits from Savoy coming north under the command of Strozzi this would however be a failure and Strozzi would arrive near Paris in October.
+Coligny and La Noue were sent by Condé to intercept recruits from Savoy coming north under the command of Strozzi.
+This would however be a failure and Strozzi would arrive near Paris in October.
 Meanwhile Condé, not appreciating the increasing danger he was in, sent Coligny's brother Andelot with troops to seize the town of Poissy and Montgomery to take the town of Pontoise.
-His sieging force thus further weakened Montmorency chose the moment to strike out of Paris.
+Thus, with his besieging army further weakened, the besieged Montmorency chose the moment to strike out from Paris.